 When you buy foreign goods, these companies usually have lighter tax loads or exemptions, meaning less money for the national debt, plus you’re helping to strengthen these other countries by sending more money overseas.

 4. Helps the Environment

-Buying products made in America helps the environment, by reducing the carbon footprint, for a number of reasons.
+Buying products made in America helps the environment by reducing the carbon footprint.
 One reason is these products don’t have to travel nearly as far.
-Sure, you may be living in Florida and you purchase something that is manufactured in Michigan.
-These goods have to travel, usually by truck across that distance but imagine how far something has to travel if it’s made in China.
+Sure, you may be living in Florida, and you purchase something that is manufactured in Michigan.
+These goods have to travel, usually by truck, across that distance but imagine how far something has to travel if it’s made in China.
 There are thousands of miles difference which adds up to much more pollution coming from transport vehicles.

 Also, American companies and manufacturers are held to much higher standards in regard to pollution.
 American companies have to be more careful about air, land, and water pollution and have proper ways to dispose of waste.
 The EPA is just one company that keeps tabs on American businesses and how they get rid of waste and what they pour into the air.
 Also, a lot of local companies are starting to invest in alternative energies like wind and solar.
 Another way American companies are helping the environment and reducing the carbon footprint is by using less waste, recycling, and becoming zero waste companies.

 I’m sure, like me, you’ve seen reports or pictures of Los Angeles and the dirty clouds of pollution hanging over the city.
 Did you know that a large percentage of that pollution can be traced back to China?
 I didn’t know that either.
 A lot of foreign companies are not held to stringent ecological standards like American companies are.